The Acropolis, Ancient Agora, Plaka, Anafiotika, Monastiraki… The famous ‘historic triangle’ of Athens is full of surprises.

 You are in Athens.
-Whether as a quick stop before you embark for an exotic Greek island, for a business conference, or just a brief holiday escape, Athens promises unforgettable experiences filled with history, culture and a thousand images that will excite your senses!
+Whether as a quick stop before you embark for a Greek island, for a business conference, or just a brief holiday escape, Athens promises unforgettable experiences filled with history, culture and a thousand images that will excite your senses!

-A microcosm, a window onto the Athens of a hundred years ago, is carved into the northeast side of the hill of the Acropolis and looks as if it has been borrowed from a postcard of the Cyclades.
+This window onto the Athens of a hundred years ago is carved into the northeast side of the hill of the Acropolis and looks as if it has been borrowed from a postcard of the Cyclades.
 You’ll get lost in its labyrinthine pathways, wandering among the charming homes, quaint patios and whitewashed streets, barely wide enough for two.
 You’ll inhale the smell of jasmine and roses, as you take in the panoramic view of Athens this area offers you.

 Plaka: The district of ‘Old Athens’

 Shaded squares, flower-filled patios and well-kept gardens, ornate cornices and neoclassical tiles.
-Plaka is like an open-air museum, with its monuments like Lysikrates, the Roman Agora, the Tower of the Winds and Byzantine churches.
+Plaka is like an open-air museum, with monuments such as the Roman Agora, Tower of the Winds and Byzantine churches.
 You’ll be overwhelmed by the plethora of souvenirs, works of art, traditional Greek products, clothing and handmade leather sandals.

 Ancient Agora: The heart of the city